DSharpPlus/DSharpPlus/docs/articles/advanced_topics/selects.md

 **They're here!** What's here?
 Select menus (aka dropdowns) of course.

 Dropdowns are another [message component][0] added to the Discord API.
-Additionally, just like buttons, dropdowns are supported in all builders that take @DSharpPlus.Entities.DiscordComponent.
+Additionally, just like buttons, dropdowns are supported in all builders that take `DiscordComponent`.
 However, dropdowns occupy an entire action row, so you can only have up to 5!
 Furthermore, buttons cannot occupy the same row as a dropdown.

 In this article, we will go over what dropdowns are, how to use them, and the limitations of dropdowns.